Korean People's Army: Budget and commercial interests

 North Korea sells missiles and military equipment to many countries worldwide.
 In April 2009, the United Nations named the Korea Mining and Development Trading Corporation (KOMID) as North Korea's primary arms dealer and main exporter of equipment related to ballistic missiles and conventional weapons.
 It also named Korea Ryonbong as a supporter of North Korea's military related sales.

-Historically, North Korea has assisted a vast number of revolutionary, insurgent and terrorist groups in more than 62 countries.
+Historically, North Korea has assisted a vast number of communist, socialist, and Islamist groups in more than 62 countries.
 A cumulative total of more than 5,000 foreign personnel have been trained in North Korea, and over 7,000 military advisers, primarily from the Reconnaissance General Bureau, have been dispatched to some forty-seven countries.
 Some of the organisations which received North Korean aid include the Polisario Front, Janatha Vimukthi Peramuna, the Communist Party of Thailand, the Palestine Liberation Organization and the Islamic Revolutionary Guard Corps.
 The Zimbabwean Fifth Brigade received its initial training from KPA instructors.
 North Korean troops allegedly saw combat during the Libyan–Egyptian War and the Angolan Civil War.
 Up to 200 KPAF pilots took part in the Vietnam War, scoring several kills against U.S. aircraft.
 Two KPA anti-aircraft artillery regiments were sent to North Vietnam as well.

 North Korean instructors trained Hezbollah fighters in guerrilla warfare tactics around 2004, prior to the Second Lebanon War.
 During the Syrian Civil War, Arabic-speaking KPA officers may have assisted the Syrian Arab Army in military operations planning and have supervised artillery bombardments in the Battle of Aleppo.